 You can dilate to a certain extent without losing the mucus plug, but it will ultimately come out.
 A mucus plug will protect the baby and the uterus from bacteria in all pregnant women.
 It falls always falls out before the baby is born.

 How it looks, the size, and the texture will generally differ.

-• It could be clear, off-white, or even bloody
+• It could be clear, off-white, pink or slightly blood tinged

 • It has a neutral odor.